B253500/LLM-Agents-to-Automate-VC-Intelligence-and-Deal-Making/README.md

 The memo generator produces a strong draft addressing key investor considerations but serves as a starting point, not a finished product.
 It covers substantial part of the work, but requires human input for nuance and judgment.
 The tool may reflect biases in the input and is limited by the underlying AI models.
 Competitor analysis provides initial insights but should be supplemented with additional research, and market size estimates should include a separate bottoms-up analysis.
 This tool is for prototype demonstration only.

 The web scrapper is also limited by its own capabilities and modern anti-bot systems could successfully prevent web scrapping and significantly change the performance of the pipeline.
-Furthermore, target websites from where reports are scraped could employ new technologies and development which also may influence its' scraping capabilities.
+Furthermore, target websites from where reports are scraped could employ new technologies (such as CAPTCHAs, dynamic sites, and rate limits) and development which can degrade coverage or break flows.

+The Virtual Email Assistant can misclassify questions (e.g., company vs. fund), sending them to suboptimal tools.
+Its answers depend on web and Perplexity results, so quality and citations may vary.
+CoreSignal matching can still miss or mismatch even with domain-first hints.
+Market answers prioritise the local cache; if data isn’t cached, web fallbacks may diverge from scrapped reports.

 ## Features